-Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrient for plants.
+Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrients for plants.

 How To Use Eggshells For Adding Benefit To The Garden

-When it comes to gardening, organic sources for garden needs are always the best choice when available.
-Homemade, manufacture made, nature made still the best one to use.
+Organic sources for garden needs are always the best choice when available when it comes to gardening.
+However, homemade, manufacture made, nature made still the best ones to use.

 Luckily you always have a resource for the garden from your kitchen.
 Anything kitchen scraps are suitable for compost material.
 Any recyclable containers are useful for DIY seed starting planter.

 A used wooden spatula is a handy gardening tool to poke a hole for planting a seed.
 Cinnamon is an excellent remedy for damping off.